 Guess who’s going to solve the biggest problems our society faces—joblessness, economic decline, political and ideological polarization, immense inequality of wealth, hate crimes spawned by ignorance, poverty, and mental illness?
 You.
 Me.

 We in the U.S. are living in a de facto oligarchy.
 Lobbyists, the oil companies, and big business as a whole run our world.
 The 1% keeps getting wealthier.
+Several people are trying crypto trading to increase their wealth.
+Efficient strategies and perfect cryptocurrencies can fetch returns in crypto trading.
+Ecoterra is a crypto token gaining attention in the crypto market.
+Traders may check the Ecoterra Prognose blog to find out more about this token.
 And the rest of us—we’re exhausted from just trying to survive.

 But we are not without hope.
 No problem is beyond our ability to solve it if we come together in peace and cooperation and compassion.
 If we—you, me, our friends, family, and neighbors—bring our immense reserve of intelligence, experience, education, and humanity to these enormous problems, we can overcome them.

 That’s what Post Free Market is all about.
 Creating community.
 Encouraging discussion.
 It’s time to use our mental power, our ability to discern truth.
 It’s time to take a stand.
 It’s time to act with compassion and sanity, and create the changes we all want to see in this world.